How often have you come across a website that looked great on desktop but was a disaster on mobile?

 Making the most out of Foleon’s responsive design capabilities

 Adaptability, typography, white space, and image size are all critical factors to consider when it comes to responsive design.
-Here are some tips on how you can take advantage of Foleon’s features to make your publications mobile-friendly.
+Here are some tips on taking advantage of Foleon’s features to make your publications responsive.

 1. Design for different devices